12 Virtual Assistant Website Examples That Win Clients and Build Trust (2026)

 Multi-platform review badges stacked for credibility

-The team is invisible.
+The team is invisible, though.
 No founder bio, no team member profiles, no photos of actual Wing assistants.
-For a company that nails third-party validation, the absence of any human face is the obvious next thing to fix.
+For a company with strong third-party validation, adding human faces is the obvious next thing to fix.

 20four7VA